Alabama Sasquatch Jiu-Jitsu

 6. Ending class

 Line up on the wall, just as you did at the beginning of class, and bow out.
-After the bow face the strength side of the gym and proceed down the line, bumping fists first with the Coach then each succeeding student before and then after you in rank.
+After the bow proceed down the line in order of rank, bumping fists first with the Coach then each succeeding student before and then after you in rank.
 This is a way of showing respect for your training partners and acknowledging how essential they are to your training.

 What do I wear?